trang-h-vo/Predict-Customer-Satisfaction/README.md

 In addition, Brazilian demographic data at state level is used for customer's social-economic context.

 ### Notebooks:
+You can find the complete notebooks in this repository or click the links below for a quick view:
-- `Olist_Data_Prep.ipynb`: This notebook shows the pre-processing steps to clean the data.
+- <a href="https://nbviewer.jupyter.org/github/trang-h-vo/Predict-Customer-Satisfaction/blob/main/Olist_Data_Prep.ipynb"> Olist_Data_Prep.ipynb </a> : The pre-processing steps to clean the data.
-- `Olist_EDA_Feature_Engineering.ipynb`: This notebook shows the exploratory analysis and feature engineering.
+- <a href="https://nbviewer.jupyter.org/github/trang-h-vo/Predict-Customer-Satisfaction/blob/main/Olist_EDA_Feature_Engineering.ipynb"> Olist_EDA_Feature_Engineering.ipynb </a> : The exploratory analysis and feature engineering.
-- `Olist_Modeling.ipynb` : This notebook shows the modeling steps and result interpretation.
+- <a href="https://nbviewer.jupyter.org/github/trang-h-vo/Predict-Customer-Satisfaction/blob/main/Olist_Modeling.ipynb"> Olist_Modeling.ipynb </a> : The modeling steps and result interpretation.

 ### Credit:
 This is an extended version of a school group project at the University Paris Dauphine.
 I'd like to thank my group mate Zoé Hance whom I worked with intensively throughout the project.